Virtual Shakespeare & Friends Aloud

 To participate in the next reading, register below.

-After registering, check your email inbox for a confirmation email with the Zoom invitation link, as well as information about choosing your character (optional).
-You’ll also receive a reminder email before the event.
-Then click the Zoom invitation link at 4:00 p.m.
+After registering, you'll receive a reminder email on the day of the reading with your Zoom invitation link, as well as information about choosing your character (optional).
+Click the Zoom invitation link (https://csulb.zoom.us/j/83412739101) at 4:00 p.m.
 PT on the day of the reading to join fellow Shakespeare fans on Zoom.

 For our previous participants, please note that you must register via the link above in order to receive the Zoom link.